dlmiles/tt05-i2c-bert/README.md

 ## TODO if there is time

-AUTOBAUD clocking mode, with no SCL.
+* AUTOBAUD clocking mode, with no SCL
-STRETCH tester.
+* STRETCH tester

-MAJ3 ticker mode (every 1, 2, 4, 8 clocks)
+* Additional sample modes: ANDNOR2-unanimous, 2DFF-synchronizer, ...

+* 8-bit ALU read with accumulator (repeat, ROL, INVERT, ADD1) on the end of I2C.
+  This did not make TT05 in the form I expected.

-AsciiDoc outline of command and response system
+* AsciiDoc outline of command and response system

 A few areas not covered yet in coverage report.